dsg38/cbsd_scenarios/README.md

 * With the `inputs_raw/survey_rasters` data, for a given poly sf df (e.g. `polys_0`), saves csvs specifying the per poly yearly inf prop.

-### Agg sim survey output and append target data for easy comparison
+### Aggregate simulated survey stats and append target data for easy comparison (i.e. compare simulated inf prop to real world inf prop)

 **Script: `analysis/package_sim_survey/process_sim_output.R`**

-**NB: This is also a work in progress and probably to specific in terms of previous use cases from ABC stuff**
+**NB: This is also a work in progress and probably too specific in terms of previous use cases from ABC stuff**

 By pointing at the batch launch script, this script finds the inputs: